 He was the first hero of the world I created and one of the first characters I ever created.
 I still remember him fondly and I was lucky enough to get a sketch done of him by an online artist whose name escapes me at the moment.
 (Once I re-remember the artist’s name, I’ll add it to the caption on the image below.)

-* An alternate d20 system class from Legends & Lairs: Sorcery & Steam, which was published by Fantasy Flight Games.
+(Animal Lord is an alternate d20 system class from Legends & Lairs: Sorcery & Steam, which was published by Fantasy Flight Games.)

 “Spears,” The Spearion